andry81/contools--deploy/projects/_root/README_EN.txt

 Solution:

-Reinstall the different python version.
+Reinstall a different python version.

 -------------------------------------------------------------------------------
 7.2.2. `OSError: [WinError 6] The handle is invalid`